Òlòtūré: Production

 The script for Òlòturé is partly based on reporting by Nigerian investigative journalist Tobore Ovuorie.
 Filming officially began on 5 November 2018 at a location in Lagos, Nigeria.

 Release

 The film premiered on 31 October 2019 at Carthage Film Festival in Tunisia.
-In September 2020, Netflix acquired distribution rights to the film.
-Airing began on 2 October 2020.
-Within days after its release, Òlòturé ranged among the Top 10 watched movies in the world on Netflix.
+In September 2020, Netflix acquired distribution rights to the film, and it began streaming on 2 October 2020.
+Within days of its release, Òlòturé ranked among the Top 10 most-watched movies worldwide on Netflix.

 Sequel

-On 4 June 2024, Netflix released the official trailer Òlòtūré: The Journey on YouTube.
-Produced by Ebonylife Studios, the intense sequel to the 2019 hit film Òlòtūré was released globally on 28 June 2024.
+On 4 June 2024, Netflix released the official trailer for the sequel, Òlòtūré: The Journey on YouTube.
+Produced by Ebonylife Studios, the film was released globally on 28 June 2024.